Frequently Asked Questions

 You may find the following links useful:

-Geological Survey of Ireland - Geothermal
+Geological Survey of Ireland - Geothermal.
+A round-up of geothermal energy programmes in Ireland.

 What are the Governments' energy strategies?